HyperionU/nota-set/Sources/Socials/History/Modern Canada/Lesson 5.md

 ## Yugoslavia: The Troops Dallaire Wanted

 * 1991: Civil War in Yugoslavia
-* 1995: Under request of the UN, NATO forces (including Canadians) were sent as peacekeepers to Bosnia-Herzegovina.
+* 1995: Under advice of the UN, NATO forces (including Canadians) were sent as peacekeepers to Bosnia-Herzegovina.
 * Peace proved elusive, Serbian forces were killing Muslims.
 * 1998: NATO threatens strikes against Serbians in Kosovo